dirigeants/klasa/tutorials/GettingStarted.md

 | **regexPrefix**            | `null`                    | regex              | The regular expression prefix if one is provided                                    |
 | **typing**                 | `false`                   | boolean            | Whether the bot should type while processing commands.                              |

->1: For more information on which D.JS options are available, see [ClientOptions in the discord.js docs](https://discord.js.org/#/docs/main/master/typedef/ClientOptions).
+>1: The directory of the main file. `path.dirname(require.main.filename)`
->2: This option becomes useless after first boot, since the prefix is written to the default configuration system.
-Pass an array to accept multiple prefixes.
+>2: ID gotten from the Discord api if not provided: `client.application.owner.id`
->3: The directory of the main file. `path.dirname(require.main.filename)`
+>3: You can pass an array to accept multiple prefixes.
 >4: quotedStringSupport is overridable per command
 >5: `Successfully initialized.
 Ready to serve ${client.guilds.size} guilds.`

->6: ID gotten from the Discord api if not provided: `client.application.owner.id`
+> KlasaClientOptions are merged with discord.js' ClientOptions, see [ClientOptions in the discord.js docs](https://discord.js.org/#/docs/main/master/typedef/ClientOptions).

 ## Running the bot